 Giving Thanks for Private Property

 by Thomas J. DiLorenzo

 The first British settlers of America arrived in Jamestown, Virginia, in May of 1607.
 There, in the Virginia Tidewater region, they found incredibly fertile soil and a cornucopia of seafood, wild game, and fruits of all kind.
 But within six months, all but 38 of the original 104 Jamestown settlers were dead, most having succumbed to famine.
 Two years later, the Virginia Company sent 500 more settlers, and within six months 440 had died of starvation or disease.
 This was known as "the starving time" (See Warren Billings, ed., The Old Dominion in the Seventeenth Century: A Documentary History of Virginia, 1606—1689).

-it's only the extremely privileged European colonists, totally alienated from nature, by thousands of years of monarchism and Judeo-Christian religion, that managed to botch communal living and nearly kill themselves off - and then proceeded to genocidally exterminate the Native Americans who knew how to make it work. the society they emerged from - the British Empire - was so crazed that an attempt by American colonists to cut ties with the empire was met with a military invasion staged across the Atlantic Ocean! with greed so extremely ingrained into their culture, is it any surprise that their attempt at communal living failed on account of greed? it is a tremendous mistake to blame that on human nature itself.
+It's only that the extremely privileged European colonists, totally alienated from nature, by thousands of years of monarchism and Judeo-Christian religion, that managed to botch an experiment communal living and nearly kill themselves off - and then proceeded to genocidally exterminate the Native Americans who knew how to make it work.
+The society they emerged from - the British Empire - was so crazed that an attempt by American colonists to cut ties with the empire was met with a military invasion staged across the Atlantic Ocean!
+With greed so extremely ingrained into their culture, is it any surprise that their attempt at communal living failed on account of greed?
+It is a tremendous mistake to blame that on human nature itself.